 Singapore shares end lower on Monday

-The most actively traded stock was Genting Singapore, which fell S$0.01 to S$0.94 with 42.7 million shares changing hands.
+The most actively traded counter was Rich Capital, which rose 28.6 per cent, or 0.2 Singapore cent to 0.9 Singapore cent, with 55.9 million shares traded.

+Other active index stocks included OCBC which fell 0.6 per cent, or seven Singapore cents to S$11.09, and UOB which similarly lost 0.6 per cent, or 15 Singapore cents to end the session at S$24.25.